SanojRellen/Ablage/README.md

 End Sub

-' Function to convert a range to an HTML table string Function ConvertRangeToHTML(Rng As Range) As String
+' Function to convert a range to an HTML table string with formatting Function ConvertRangeToFormattedHTML(Rng As Range) As String
     Dim Cell As Range
     Dim TableHTML As String
     Dim Row As Range
     Dim TempVal As String
+    Dim CellColor As String
+    Dim FontColor As String
+    Dim BoldTag As String
+    Dim ItalicTag As String

     ' Start the HTML table
     TableHTML = "<table border=""1"" cellpadding=""5"" cellspacing=""0"">"